Respiratory illnesses (including SARS-CoV-2/COVID-19)

 Infectious period

-Infectious Diseases Table in the Regional IPC manual briefly outlines common infectious diseases and pathogens and the precautions to prevent their transmission or spread.
+The Infectious Diseases Table in the Northern Ireland Regional Infection Prevention and Control Manual briefly outlines common infectious diseases and pathogens and the precautions to prevent their transmission or spread.

 High-risk groups/individuals